Rajkamalprocoder2000/E-LEARNING-MANAGEMENT-SYSTEM/README.md

 Git</br>
 <h2>Installation process step by step </h2>
 1. download this repository first then extract.</br>
-2.install wamp server or xamp server anyone .
+2.install wamp server or xamp server anyone .<br>
-3. download spring tool suit IED and installed it .
+3. download spring tool suit IED and installed it .</br>
-4. Open Sts then upload the extracted maven project file and Run (Warning : while run check the server port and username and password for connecting database).
+4. Open Sts then upload the extracted maven project file and Run (Warning : while run check the server port and username and password for connecting database). </br>

 <h2>Usage</h2>
 Sign in as instructor/admin to create courses and upload materials</br>